 •Living Smoke Free (Grades K-12) - Educates children about the harmful effects of tobacco.
 Your students are given the refusal skills and knowledge to assist them in making healthy decisions.

-• Nutrition (Grades K-12) - Helps your students develop the basic skills of good nutrition.
-Teaches essential information required to make informed nutritional choices.
+• Healthy Living (Grades K-12) - Helps your students develop the basic skills of healthy living.
+Teaches essential information required to make informed choices.

 •The Important of a Pelvic Exam (Grades 9 - 12) - Teaches students about pelvic anatomy, examinations and PAP smears.
 Our educators will strive to overcome apprehension and encourage your female students to adopt these practices as part of a healthy lifestyle.